Meet the Macintosh!

 the PC side if necessary, but experience has shown that running Windows

-not to mention expense.
-We recommend picking up a cheap PC to run that
+We strongly recommend picking up a cheap PC to run that

 Windows app and using the Mac for everything else.
 That said...